iron-software/IronPdf.Examples/how-to/blazor-tutorial/README.md

-# IronPDF Integration in Blazor Server Apps (HTML to PDF Guide)
+# Utilizing IronPDF in a Blazor Server Application (Converting HTML to PDF Guide)

 ***Based on <https://ironpdf.com/how-to/blazor-tutorial/>***

-IronPDF is compatible with .NET 6 and supports frameworks like **Blazor**.
-In this tutorial, we will integrate IronPDF into a Blazor Server App using Visual Studio as demonstrated below.
+IronPDF is compatible with .NET 6 and caters to several project types including **Blazor**.
+To integrate IronPDF within your Blazor Server App project in Visual Studio, follow the steps outlined below:

-## Set Up a Blazor Server Project
+## Start a New Blazor Server Project

-Begin by creating a new Blazor Server App project.
+Initiate a new project and select Blazor Server App as the project type.

 <div class="content-img-align-center">
     <div class="center-image-wrapper">